 - The Annual Seminar for Seminary and Religious Studies Faculty

 The Mandel Center chooses seminar participants from a broad spectrum of college and university faculties.
 View the list of institutions with scholars who have participated in the past.

-The Mandel Center is now accepting applications for the 2015 Hess Seminar, Using Film and Media to Teach about the Holocaust.
+The Mandel Center is now accepting applications for the 2016 Hess Seminar, After the Holocaust: Teaching the Postwar World.
 Learn more and view the application guidelines.